allisonburtch/consultancy/index.md

 Allison has worn many hats, and has been a strategist, technologist and researcher, most recently at [Canopy](https://canopy.cr/post/why-is-big-tech-pivoting-on-privacy) -- a Brooklyn-based startup creating a private recommendation architecture for the internet.
 Previously, she was the Speculative Hardware lead at UNICEF, creating the [global strategy](https://www.pbs.org/newshour/world/drone-use-humanitarian-aid) for drone delivery of vaccines and flood response.

-After seeing how techno-utopian much of the creative tech field was, she made the first “Critical Theory of Technology: Politics, Utopia and Code” at the [School for Poetic Computation](https://allisonburtch.github.io/sfpc/).
+After seeing how techno-utopian much of the creative tech field was, she made the first “Critical Theory of Technology: Politics, Utopia and Code” course at the [School for Poetic Computation](https://allisonburtch.github.io/sfpc/).
 She was a resident at Eyebeam where she created a [small ultrasonic hardware device](https://allisonburtch.github.io/mic-jammer/) that protects smart phone users from passive audio surveillance.
 People thought she was crazy at the time but [_la historia me absolverá_](https://www.nytimes.com/2020/02/14/technology/alexa-jamming-bracelet-privacy-armor.html).
 An [anti-genetic surveillance video](https://allisonburtch.github.io/dna-spoofing/) Allison made with friends has been shown at every Holocaust museum in Europe.

 She loves collaborating on projects, and has helped make the [Dumb Store](https://web.archive.org/web/20170712083832/http://www.dumbsto.re/) – a mobile app store for dumbphones, co-organized [Prism BreakUp](http://prismbreakup.org/) at Eyebeam and the [Drones and Aerial Robotics Conference](https://web.archive.org/web/20131221051928/http://droneconference.org/) at New York University.
 In 2011-2012, Allison was an editor of the [Occupied Wall Street Journal](https://allisonburtch.github.io/owsj/), a six-edition print publication which was translated into six languages and distributed globally.
 She led a European biking and camping tour for teenagers, traveled by train from Kazakhstan to Beijing and lived on a boat.
 She has spoken internationally at conferences and universities.